momjs/mom/README.md

 To do future releases
 -------------
-- [ ] add plugin concept for spezialized modules
+- [ ] add plugin concept for spezialized modules and parts
 - [ ] scoped parts

 How To Use